nealpalmer/io_can/README.md

 - digital input/output on all 4 pins
 - 10-bit ADC input on all 4 pins
 - 8-bit DAC+OPAMP output on 2 pins
-- AB encoder on 2 pins
+- AB decoder on 2 pins
 - Neopixel output on 1 pin.
 Supports 6 LED groups, and each group is a programmable number of LEDs.
 - PWM output on all 4 pins (TBD)???
 - PWM input measurement on all 4 pins (TBD)???